- Research Support

 We facilitate and provide administrative oversight for research and grant issues.

 Conflict of Interest (COI) disclosures need to be done yearly for all faculty, and the Research & Graduate Studies Office facilitates the process.
-The COI policy and required forms are available here.
+The univeristy's COI policy and required forms are available here.

 The Research & Graduate Studies Office assists faculty, students and staff in obtaining the necessary approvals to ensure compliance with all federal, state and University regulations governing the responsible conduct of research.